RikiyaT/Hit-Song-Prediction/README.md

 **evaluation.ipynb** : this file uses `Gradient Boosting`, `Random Forest`, and `SVM` classifiers to predict hit songs.
 It also contains `Ridge recursion` and `ElasticNet recursion` to analyze the predictions made.

-## Libraries and Dependencies

-This project relies on numerous Python libraries to work with data, APIs, and machine learning models.
-All dependencies can be found in the `requirements.txt` file.
-To install the required packages, simply run the following command:

-`pip install -r requirements.txt`

 ## Dataset Preparation

 1. **Scraping the Data**